Army MOS 18x: Your Fast Track to Special Forces

 One Station Unit Training

-After BCT, you’ll complete 6 weeks of Infantry One Station Unit Training (OSUT) at Fort Benning.
-This builds on your basic skills with:
+After completing BCT, you will undergo 6 weeks of Infantry One Station Unit Training (OSUT) at Fort Benning.

 • Advanced weapons training